Skip to main content

 Man walking to work with briefcase in hand

 Usually, an IVA will not impact your job, but there are important exceptions.
-If you work in a position of financial responsibility (bank clerk, accountant, solicitor, etc) it is expected that you uphold a certain level of personal financial stability.
-So, in this case, an IVA may affect your job and you may not be able to continue in that position until it has finished.
-Some other positions of responsibility, like working for the police and prison service or the fire brigade, may be affected.
-If you own a business, you can continue operating.
-However, it will be harder to find credit.
+If you work in a position of financial responsibility (bank clerk, accountant, solicitor, etc.) it is expected that you uphold a certain level of personal financial stability.
+In this case, an IVA may affect your job and you may not be able to continue in that position until it has finished.
+Some other positions of responsibility, like working for the police and prison service or the fire brigade, may also be affected.
+If you own a business, you can continue operating, although it will be harder to obtain credit.

-Before entering into an IVA, speak to your employer and review your employment contracts to determine whether you are affected or not.
+Before entering into an IVA, speak to your employer and review your employment contracts to determine whether you are affected.
+You can also check the GOV.UK guide to debt options for more information on how insolvency may affect your employment.

 Does an IVA impact your future income?